Overview of this sequence

 Adho Mukha Vrksasana (Full Arm Balance) and Pincha Mayurasana follow, with modifications for those not going all the way up in the pose.

-Two standing poses, emphasising the shoulder work: Parsvottanasana with back foot to the wall and hands on blocks, concave spine.
+Two standing poses, emphasising the shoulder work: Parsvottanasana with the back foot to the wall and the hands on blocks, concave spine.
 Turn the hands forward out, and then back and observe the change in the shoulders and upper back.